 The Headmaster for the school is Paul Weinhold.
-The Headmaster reports to the Great Hearts Superintendent's office and is responsible for overseeing the day-to-day operations of the school.
+The Headmaster is responsible for overseeing the day-to-day operations of the school.
 The Headmaster directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers and staff at the Academy.

-The Assistant Headmaster is Cindy Coughlon.
-She partners with Mr. Weinhold to support the Academy's faculty in their pursuit of excellence both within and outside of the classroom.
-Her duties are thus primarily academic in nature.
-Questions about grading, evaluations, and grade books should be directed to her.
-She is also responsible for coordinating the Academy's yearly professional development, so she is your resource for curricular planning and pedagogy.
-Additionally, she is the administrative point person for special education, section 504, and our student study teams.
+The Assistant Headmaster is Alison Stone.
+Ms. Stone partners with Mr. Weinhold to support the Academy's pursuit of excellence both within and outside of the classroom.
+She partners with teachers to support their leadership in the classroom.
+Many of her duties are operational in nature.
+Questions about calendars, schedules, special events, and substitute teaching should be directed to her.
+While the Dean is the point person for student behavior and discipline, Ms. Stone welcomes opportunities for collaboration and support in all areas that impact teaching.

 The Dean of Students is Sarah Schripsema.
 Ms. Schripsema is the point person for managing student behavior and discipline on campus.
 Her role is to support the faculty in their classroom leadership.
-She works with Ms. Coughlon to provide professional development related to classroom management.
+She works with Mr. Weinhold to provide professional development related to classroom management.
 If your student is having difficulty with behavior, then you should contact Ms. Schripsema.
-Since faculty duties are a vital aspect of a healthy student culture, Ms. Schripsema is responsible for scheduling the faculty's duty assignments and supporting the faculty in their performance of these duties.